 A photodiode is a semiconductor device used as a light detector or sensor.
 There are three types of photodiodes: P-N, PIN, and Avalanche photodiodes.

 PIN photodiode has a structure in which an intrinsic semiconductor (i-layer) is sandwiched between a P-type semiconductor and an N-type semiconductor.
-A reverse bias voltage is applied to the I layer.
+A reverse bias voltage is applied across the i-layer.
 It features a fast response time and low dark current.

 Avalanche photodiode (APD) has a P-type semiconductor divided into three layers: a P+ layer, an i-layer (P+ layer), and a P layer, with an N+ layer touching the P layer next.
 It is characterized by the amplification function by avalanche phenomenon in the P and N+ layers.
 APD has a high-speed response and the ability to detect weak light with high sensitivity.

 Phototransistors are similar to photodiodes.
 A phototransistor is a photodiode and a transistor integrated into a single unit.
-The output current of the photodiode is amplified by the transistor and output.
+The resulting photocurrent is internally amplified by the transistor.

 Photodiodes are particularly useful in analyzers, measuring instruments, and optical signal detection in optical communications.